ZPavel/excelToPojo/README.md

 This library allows you to read this kind of files but doesn't provide a simple way to parse an xls/xlsx files to a Pojo class.

 ExcelToPojoUtils is simple utility class that can help you to fill this gap.
-It uses Apache Poi an Lombok library, generics and reflection to be the most flexible.
+It uses Apache Poi and Lombok libraries, generics and reflection to be the most flexible.

 ## To parse an Excel file and to get a list of pojos :